postrenan/FakeStore/README.md

 The project consists of making requests to the Fake Store API to consume the products, update and delete them.
 Here are images of the project

-FakeStore project done as a challenge, in the project I used Vue.js 3, TypeScript and Tailwind.
-The project consists of making requests to the Fake Store API to consume products, update and delete them.
-Below are images of the project

 To run : Download the project -> cd FakeStore -> npm install -> npm run dev
 </p>